ahmedshaban022/chapter-one-todo-list/README.md

 Todos are automatically sorted by:
 1. **Priority** (High → Medium → Low)
 2. **Creation Date** (Newest first within same priority)

+### Dark & Light Mode

+The app supports both dark and light themes:
+- **Theme Toggle**: Tap the 🌙/☀️ button in the header
+- **Persistent Preference**: Your theme choice is saved automatically
+- **System Integration**: Status bar adapts to the current theme
+- **Smooth Transitions**: Instant theme switching with no flicker

 ## 🧪 Development Scripts